theupdateframework/pep-maximum-security-model/README.rst

 End-to-end signing allows both PyPI and developers to sign for the metadata downloaded by clients.
 PyPI is trusted to make uploaded projects available to clients (they [LV: who is they?
-PyPI or clients?] sign the metadata for this part of the process), and developers can [LV: change 'can' to 'also'?] sign the distributions that they upload.
+PyPI or clients?] sign the metadata for this part of the process), and developers also sign the distributions that they upload.

 This PEP discusses the tools available to developers who sign the distributions that they upload to PyPI.
 To summarize, developers generate cryptographic keys